' I love what I do and can’t help thinking in pictures'.

 What had started as classic car shot became a full collaboration with photography, casting agents, talent, stylists, set-design, hair, make-up, computer graphics and retouching,

 In my 15 year + career, I’ve produced and photographed mostly lifestyle, more recently with vehicles and boats.

 Away from the commercial world I shoot documentary, portraits, cityscapes and landscapes.
-Film and printing are important to me too, I use a lot of traditional materials, especially Polaroid and Impossible Instant Film.
+Film and printing are important to me too, I use a lot of traditional materials, especially Ilford Black and White film and ‘Polaroid’ Instant materials.

-I’m an advocate for a Central South American charity, ‘Armonia’ where my on-going documentary project captures their outstanding work serving the poor in the slums of Mexico City and remote communities of Oaxaca.
+I’m an advocate for a Christian charity in Mexico called ‘Armonia’ where my on-going documentary project captures their outstanding work serving the poor in the slums of Mexico City and remote communities of Oaxaca.

 SUN Awards 2018, 2016, 2015, 2013, 2011, 2009, 2008, 2006, 2004, 2002, 1999, 1998 Manchester, Leeds, Newcastle upon Tyne